 It means the kitchen prepares no gluten at all, so there's no flour in the air and no shared fryers, toasters or surfaces.
 For someone with celiac disease that removes the cross-contamination risk you still get at a "gluten-free friendly" spot that also cooks with wheat.

-Every spot on this list runs a 100% gluten-free kitchen, which is the safest category for celiac diners.
+Every spot on this list runs a 100% gluten-free kitchen, which is the strongest category in our safety model.
 We confirm each one from its own sourcing, menus and safety data.
 Sensitivities still vary person to person, so it never hurts to mention celiac disease when you order.

 Is Modern Bread & Bagel 100% gluten-free?